 Constellation work is rooted in Systems Theory which tells us that we are an interdependent part of a greater system and when there is a disruption in any part of that system, all of the parts are impacted.

 The process can help us move from our survival strategies toward a more integrated healthy self.

 Whether we are addressing inherited traumas, or something that happened in your lifetime, Constellation work is a beneficial, experiential tool for discovery and integration.

-Amy's intention for the Constellation was simple: She wanted to heal the resistance that blocks her path.
+Annie's intention for the Constellation was simple: She wanted to heal the resistance that blocks her path.

 What we discovered in her session was that her desire to heal was the "healthy" part of her psyche that was ready, willing and excited to move forward on her path.

-Because of this enmeshment, which is very common in narcissistic family systems, Amy was still embodying her sister's trauma.
+Because of this enmeshment, which is very common in narcissistic family systems, Annie was still embodying her sister's trauma.
 And she was embodying it to such a degree that it was the source of a physical ailment.
 The ailment, which she had recently had surgery to correct, had literally prevented her from walking (forward on her path).